k0yo/ebcrypt/README.md

 # EBCrypt
-A browser extension that decrypted answers on Wiseman English Builder.
+A browser extension that displays decrypted answers on Wiseman English Builder.